-1.1 Working definition
+1.1 Working definitions

-A Fishery is an activity leading to the harvesting of fish, within the boundaries of a defined area.
-The Fishery concept fundamentally gathers indication of human fishing activity, including from economic, management, biological / environmental and technological viewpoints.
+"A Fishery is an activity leading to the harvesting of fish, within the boundaries of a defined area.
+The fishery concept fundamentally gathers indication of human fishing activity, including from economic, management, biological/environmental and technological viewpoints (FIRMS 2006, modified from FAO glossary of fisheries)".